foundriesio/docs/source/reference/zephyr-zmp.rst

 Zephyr microPlatform zmp Tool
 =============================

-This page describes the ``zmp`` tool used for developing and flashing embedded applications with the Zephyr microPlatform.
-It assumes that the Zephyr microPlatform has successfully been installed using Repo as described in :ref:`tutorial-zephyr`, but provides additional information on using ``zmp`` with other boards and in additional contexts.

-After installing the Zephyr microPlatform repositories and build environment, the Zephyr and MCUboot build systems and other tools can be used directly.
-However, these interfaces can be hard to use when first developing applications.
-For this reason, the Zephyr microPlatform provides a helper script, named ``zmp``, which provides a higher-level interface.
+This page describes a helper script, ``zmp``, provided by the Zephyr microPlatform. ``zmp`` provides a higher-level interface to the Zephyr and MCUboot build systems, which is optional, but can be easier to use.

 The ``zmp`` utility is installed into the root of the Zephyr microPlatform tree by ``repo sync``.
 It accepts multiple commands useful during development; they are documented below.
 Run ``./zmp -h`` from the Zephyr microPlatform installation directory for additional information.

+(See :ref:`tutorial-zephyr` for details on installing the Zephyr microPlatform.)

 .. _ref-zephyr-zmp-build: